agarcia-it/configure-ad/README.md

 <p>---------------------------------------------------------------------------------------------------------------------------------</p>
 <br />

 <p> 4.) <strong>Create an Admin and Normal User Account in DC-1</strong>Once logged back in to DC-1, open Server Manager if it isn't already open.
 Click Tools  in the top-right of Windows Server and select Active Directory Users and Computers.
 Once inside: right-click "mydomain.com" -> hover over New -> click Organizational Unit and name it "_ADMINS".
 Repeat this process and create another Organizational Unit called "_EMPLOYEES".
 Right-click the _ADMINS folder -> hover over New -> click User.
 Here we will create our admin account for the domain controller.
 It is good practice to do this as opposed to using a generic user account.
 We will use Jane Doe as the admin account, with the User Logon name jane_doe.
 Create a password and uncheck the "User must change password at next login" box, and check the "Password never expires" box and click Next and Finish.
-Click into _ADMINS -> Right-click Jane Doe -> Properties -> click Member of -> Add -> type admin -> click Check Names (admin should change to Administrators and should be underlined.
+Click into _ADMINS -> Right-click Jane Doe -> Properties -> click Member of -> Add -> type domain -> click Check Names -> Select Domain Admins.
 Click OK -> Apply -> OK and Jane Doe is now an admin for the domain controller.
 From here on out, we will operate DC-1 with the mydomain.com\jane_admin account.
 </p>
 <p>
 <img src="https://i.imgur.com/aTHP4rs.png" />